-For instance, they have a strong personality.
-Also, they bond and live with their family with intense devotion.
+For instance, they have a strong personality andbond with their family with intense devotion.
 They are fantastic as guard dogs too.
 And if you want to raise herds, they will be by your side, herding your flock.

-But that’s not everything that you’re here for.
-You need fluff in your life and that is another good thing that the Bouvier des Flandres can provide!
+But you’re here for fluff,and that is something that the Bouvier des Flandres can provide!
 A soft, curly, and huggable coat that is perfect for cuddling.
-That’s what these pooches bring home to you.

 Soft-Coated Wheaten Terrier

-The soft-coated wheaten terrier is an Irish breed.
-They used to hunt and guard the homes of their masters about 200 years ago.
-While they share a common ancestor with breeds like the Kerry Blue and Irish Terriers, these fluff bunnies are a separate breed.
-Although, it wasn’t until 1937 when they received the recognition of being a breed of their own.
+The soft-coated Wheaten Terrier is an Irish breed that hunted and guarded their masters’ homes about 200 years ago.
+While they share a common ancestor with the Kerry Blue and Irish Terriers, these fluff bunnies are a separate breed.
+It wasn’tuntil 1937 when they received the recognition of being a breed of their own.